Please read our FAQ if you haven’t already.

 NYC Mesh is an “over the air” network.
 The aim is to connect rooftop to rooftop using different types of equipment based on geography and topology.
 And in doing so, to expand NYC Mesh network coverage to the next block and so on*.
 The idea of NYC Mesh is to share the connectivity with neighbors, share resources, share equipment, share the network.
 Create a community of communities connecting to each other.

-In the first category are equipment that “speaks” AirMAX (AirMax protocol).
+In the first category is equipment that “speaks” AirMAX (AirMax protocol).
 Some hubs and supernodes have antennas covering a sector, or 360°, that “speak” AirMax.
 To connect to those, you need to install on your roof an antenna that understands that same AirMax protocol.
 See Ubiquiti equipment.
 In addition, some hubs may as well have antennas of the second category.

 *Note: In some cases, such as large buildings we may use fiber to connect but would setup a rooftop “hub” to expand the network to surrounding neighbors.

 1.- Connect to a hub or supernode (one apartment - no roof-to-roof expansion).
 Such installation does not allow expansion of the Mesh network, nor allow sharing with neighbor community

 A typical installation has a LiteBeam antenna on the roof.
 From that antenna an ethernet cable is run to the apartment. (note: the antenna is sometimes referred to as the outdoor router).

 Depending on the roof it can be mounted on an old TV antenna pole, on an added pole, a wall, a chimney, or any existing infrastructure.

 In the apartment any type of WiFi router can be installed.
 We install a TP-Link router.

 2.- Connect to a hub or supernode (one or several apartments - with roof-to-roof expansion).
 Allow Mesh network expansion and sharing with the neighbor community

 To allow others to connect to your rooftop LiteBeam router we need to add an ethernet router and an access point.
 For this we usually use an OmniTik mounted on the same pole or it can be mounted somewhere else on the roof.
 The OmniTik will give you wifi on your roof and also allow 4 other apartments to connect with ethernet.